meta-llama/llama-stack/docs/cli_reference.md

 The Llama Stack is a collection of REST APIs.
 An API is _implemented_ by Provider.
 An assembly of Providers together provides the implementation for the Stack -- this package is called a Distribution.

-As an example, by running a simple command `llama stack start <YAML>`, you can bring up a server serving the following endpoints, among others:
+As an example, by running a simple command `llama stack run`, you can bring up a server serving the following endpoints, among others:
 ```
 POST /inference/chat_completion
 POST /inference/completion